iotJumpway/Intel-Examples/Intel-Edison/Dev-Kit-IoT-Alarm/NodeJS/README.md

 Once you understand how it works you are free to add as many actuators and sensors to your device and modify your code accordingly.

-## This project uses three applications:
+## This project uses two applications:

 1. A device application (Node JS) which communicates with the IoT via the TechBubble Technologies IoT JumpWay.
 2. A Python commands application that can send commands to the device to toggle the state of the LEDs and buzzer, we will use the provided Application.py.